JCabr/zapbot-py/README.md

 The goal is to have a framework that makes it much easier for you write a bot that works how you want it to, without having to wrestle around with the framework to even have it working how you want it.

 ## Features (Planned for v1.0)
+*Note: The names and structures in any displayed code is subject to change before version 1.0.
+Until then, the code is just a good approximation for how the library will function at its proper release.*

 ### Flexible Configuration